openaq/openaq-data-format/upload/README.md

 - `government` - Sensors that are deployed by or on behalf of governmental bodies.
 - `research` - Sensors that are deployed by researchers affiliated with universities and/or research organizations.
-- `other` - Sensors that are deployed by citizen scientists, often low-cost sensors.

 ## Attributions